Exploring the Role of Microbiota from Neurodevelopment to Neurodegeneration

 You’re ready to leap into the intricate mechanisms interconnecting the microbiota-gut-brain axis with the diet-mental health relationship (MGBA-DMHR).
 In this course, you’ll venture deeper to unlock these mechanisms and gain a front-row seat to understand how they shape our everyday human experience.
-You’ll learn how certain foods contain keys to unlocking these mechanisms, shaping our moods, emotions, psychological experience, social functioning, and even how they influence our dietary intake behavior.
-In this course, you’ll gain knowledge of the MGBA-DMHR’s intimate role in the development of psychological, psychiatric, neurodevelopmental, and neurodegenerative diseases.
+You’ll learn how certain foods contain keys to unlocking these mechanisms, shaping our moods, emotions, psychological experience, social functioning, and even how they influence our dietary choices and behaviors.
+In this course, you’ll gain knowledge of the MGBA-DMHR’s role in the development of psychological, psychiatric, neurodevelopmental, and neurodegenerative diseases.

-Upon completing this second course in the 2-part NP 120 Series, you’ll be ready to continue your journey toward achieving the Introductory Certificate in Nutritional Psychology by enrolling in NP 150 Parts I and II.
+Upon completing this second course in the two-part NP 120 series, Learners will be able to explain how mental illness can begin in the gut and continue their journey toward enrolling in NP 150 Parts I and II and completing their Introductory Certificate in Nutritional Psychology.
 See you there!

 Upon completing this course, you’ll understand how MGBA interconnects with the DMHR to influence psychological functioning, human behavior and cognition, and mental health.
 Upon completing this course, you will be equipped to understand and incorporate new research findings into your awareness and professional training.
 Upon completing this course, you’ll able to: